ghassanyounes/ghake/README.md

 > This *should* work on Windows, macOS, and Linux - you just need to have the right compiler(s) and a UNIX/POSIX-compatible shell installed.
 I use Bash, but I don't think Zsh or Fish should have any issues.
 I also haven't tested this on Windows, so feel free to flag a new issue if something doesn't work.

 What's the difference between the versions?
 > Versions 1.x.x have been deprecated as I am only able to check through source files up to the first `.` in the name of the source file, even if it is not the period preceding the file extension.
-This means that names like `cabbage.pasta.cpp` are incompatible with `ghake`.
+This means that names like `cabbage.pasta.cpp` are incompatible with `ghake v1.x.x`.
 Versions 2.x.x onwards use the most current version of C++ (as of February 1st 2020 that is c++17, though C++20 is coming soon).
 2.x.x+ support having `.` anywhere in the name of a file.
 1.x.x is also only portable and must be compiled from source.
 You must add it to your PATH or add aliases to it to use it from the command line.
 2.x.x+ have an 'installer' make target which will add it to your PATH and store it in the typical places upon compilation.

 Why aren't there any precompiled binaries yet?